iconoir-icons/iconoir/README.md

 ## Font

-Iconoir is available in .EOT, .SVG, .TTF, and .WOFF.
-Get them in the /fonts folder.
 If you want to use Iconoir in a HTML file, you just need to add the [iconoir.css](./fonts/iconoir.css) file.

 Import the CSS File: